-Interested in providing high quality child care in Cumberland County?
+Interested in providing high-quality child care in Cumberland County?
 Child care programs in North Carolina are regulated by the NC Division of Child Development and Early Education.
-There are two types of child care program regulated by the state, family child care homes and child care centers.
+There are two types of child care programs regulated by the state, family child care homes and child care centers.

 Types of Child Care

-Child Care Centers are defined as a larger nonresidential program providing care for three or more children.
-Child care center capacity is determined based upon the size of the classrooms, as well as the proper staffing, equipment and materials.
+Child Care Centers are defined as a larger nonresidential programs providing care for three or more children.
+Child care center capacity is determined based on the size of the classrooms, as well as the proper staffing, equipment, and materials.

-License Exempt Programs are defined as recreational program operated for less than four consecutive months per year, specialized activities or instruction (dance, sports, scouts, etc.), public schools and drop-in or short-term care provided while parents participate in activities not employment related and remain on the premises.
+License Exempt Programs are defined as recreational programs operated for less than four consecutive months per year, specialized activities or instruction (dance, sports, scouts, etc.), public schools, and drop-in or short-term care provided while parents participate in activities not employment-related and remain on the premises.

 NC Five Star Rated License System

-The North Carolina Division of Child Development and Early Education and the North Carolina Child Care Commission have created a Five Star Rated License System to assist families with finding high quality child care.
+The North Carolina Division of Child Development and Early Education and the North Carolina Child Care Commission has created a Five Star Rated License System to assist families with finding high-quality child care.
 Programs are awarded a One Star License when a facility meets NC’s minimum standards.
 Facilities that have licenses with two to five stars have agreed to have their program evaluated and monitored using the state’s rating system for measuring quality.
 Stars are earned based on a facility’s staff education and program standards.